ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/maternal_bmi_hgb/index.rst

 Exposures should be assigned according to the following steps:

 #.
 Assign a hemoglobin exposure value according to the :ref:`hemoglobin exposure document <2019_hemoglobin_model>`.
 #.
 Assess which categorical hemoglobin exposure level (<100 g/L or >= 100g/L) the assigned continuous hemoglobin exposure value falls within.
-This should be down based on the continuous hemoglobin exposure level at the start of pregnancy, *after* the pregnancy adjustment factor is applied to the simulant's hemoglobin exposure (in other words, use the pregnant hemoglobin exposure rather than non-pregnant hemoglobin exposure).
+This should be done based on the continuous hemoglobin exposure level at the start of pregnancy, *after* the pregnancy adjustment factor is applied to the simulant's hemoglobin exposure (in other words, use the pregnant hemoglobin exposure rather than non-pregnant hemoglobin exposure).
 #.
 Assign a maternal BMI exposure value according to the maternal BMI exposure distribution specific to the relevant maternal hemoglobin exposure stratum.

 .. list-table:: Exposure distribution